Kia ora e hoa!

 Accidental tallow balm business finds success

-A young Christchurch entrepreneur had to rapidly hire more than 10 employees to cater to the growth of his skincare business.
+Young Christchurch entrepreneur, Curtis Fairweather, had to rapidly hire more than 10 employees to cater to the growth of his skincare business that started by accident.
+Listen to the story below.

 A pathway to elite level basketball success

-The Mainland Eagles Basketball Academy is making waves in the Christchurch region with its innovative approach to coaching.
+The Mainland Eagles Basketball Academy is making waves in the Christchurch region with its innovative approach to developing basketball talent.

 Game preview: Rams vs Bulls